top of page

 1. A current curriculum vitae.

 2. A PDF of no more than 15 images of your work placed in chronological order.
-Be sure to indicate title, medium / media, size, date.
+Be sure to indicate title, medium/media, size, and date.

 3. Statement of purpose (500 - 750 words).
 The statement of purpose should offer a brief life history and should then speak to your artistic interests, the emerging directions in your practice, influences upon your work in addition to a critical relationship to your chosen field, and finally, the statement of purpose should also address why you are applying for this program at this time.

-5. Names and contact details (emails) of two referees who have agreed to write on your behalf.
+5. Names and contact details (emails) of two references who have agreed to write on your behalf.
 DO NOT SUBMIT REFERENCES.

 THE RESIDENCY APPLICATION